D-LNBot: A Scalable, Cost-Free and Covert Hybrid Botnet on Bitcoin's Lightning Network: Related Work

 There are also Unblockable Chains~\cite{UnblockableChains}, and Botract~\cite{Botract}, which are Ethereum \cite{wood2014ethereum} based botnet command and control infrastructures that suffer from anonymity issues since the commands are publicly recorded on the blockchain.
 Baden et al. \cite{whisper} proposed a botnet C\&C scheme utilizing Ethereum's Whisper messaging protocol.
 However, it is still possible to blacklist the topics used by the botmaster.
 Additionally, there is not a proof of concept implementation of the proposed approach yet, therefore it is unknown if the botnet can be successfully deployed or not.

-The closest works to ours are the Bitcoin Testnet botnet \cite{franzoni2020leveraging} and DUSTBot \cite{zhong2019dustbot}.
-Bitcoin Testnet botnet proposes to utilize the Bitcoin Testnet for controlling a botnet.
+The closest works to ours are the Franzoni et al. \cite{franzoni2020leveraging} and DUSTBot \cite{zhong2019dustbot}.
+Franzoni et al. propose to utilize the Bitcoin Testnet for controlling a botnet.
 Even though their C\&C communication is encrypted, non-standard Bitcoin transactions used for the communication exposes the botnet activity.
 Once the botnet is detected, the messages coming from the botmaster can be prevented from spreading, consequently stopping the botnet activity.
 DUSTBot also partially uses the Bitcoin Testnet in its design.
 Authors propose to utilize the Testnet as the upstream channel for sending the bot data back to the botmaster.
 However, botmaster's Bitcoin address is subject to blacklisting which blocks the communication of the botnet.

+Finally, there are also botnets that utilize anonymity networks such as Tor \cite{brown2010resilient}.
+It is tempting for botmasters to use Tor and other anonymity networks due to their privacy and anonymity guarantees.
+However, there are numerous works in the literature showing ways to detect and stop botnets utilizing Tor.
+For example, Casenove et al. \cite{casenove2014botnet} showed that a botnet over Tor can be exposed due to the recognizable patterns in the C\&C communication.
+Sanatinia et al. \cite{sanatinia2015onionbots} proposed a Sybil mitigation technique to neutralize the bots in their proposed OnionBots which is a botnet utilizing Tor.
+Thus, as can be seen, anonymity networks are susceptible to other unique attacks associated with their inherent characteristics when used for botnet communication.

 In contrast, our work is based on legitimate LN payments and does not require any additional computation to hide the commands.
 Also, these commands are not announced publicly.
 Moreover, LNBot offers a very unique advantage for its botmaster: C\&C servers do not have any direct relation with the botmaster thanks to LN's anonymous multi-hop structure.
 Even more, D-LNBot removes the costs that were present in LNBot and enables running a free botnet on LN.
 As a result, LNBot and D-LNBot do not carry any mentioned disadvantages through their two-layer hybrid architecture and provide superior scalability and anonymity compared to others.
 We would like to note that, a preliminary version of this paper that proposed LNBot was published in \cite{kurt2020lnbot}.
 This paper extends it with D-LNBot and iLNBot along with their design, implementation and analysis.